Last Updated on June 30, 2025 by Christine Kaaloa

 Buying a refurbished unlocked iPhone can be a smart money-saving option, but it’s crucial to choose wisely.
 These phones were previously used, returned to the manufacturer, and restored to like-new condition.
 However, the original reason for return may still linger in some cases.

-Refurbished Apple Products: Need a refurbished Apple laptop?
-Visit Apple’s website- it has a Refurbished page where laptops to phones are discounted because they are directly refurbished through Apple.
+Refurbished Apple Products: Apple’s website it has an official Refurbished page I like to visit, where laptops to phones are discounted because they are directly refurbished through Apple.
 The reason it is ideal to get your refurbished phone directly from Apple is that Apple allows you to buy an Apple Care warranty, promising to fix your phone if there are damages.
 In some cases, they’ve even swapped my phone out for a new one, because they did not have the part my phone required.
 This goes for laptops too.

 My experience with manufacturer-refurbished items has been mixed.
 Some refurbished products were flawless, like new.
-Others developed problems later.
+Others developed problems later– I experienced this with Canon trying to buy a upgraded and now discontinued vlog camera – the G7X Mark III .
 Buying them manufacturer direct was my saving grace.
-In many cases, they’d switch out my gadget without question and provide me with a newly refurbished replacement, which means getting a near-new device and its accoutrements (I have a lot of extra batteries, cables and chargers from this) with manufacturer backing.
-It’s important to test it thoroughly after you receive it.
+In many cases, with my other Canon G7X cameras, when I’d send it in for service, they’d switch out my gadget without question and provide me with a newly refurbished replacement.
+Each time, I’d get a near-new device and its box accessories (I have a lot of extra Canon batteries, cables and chargers from this, so I won’t complain!).
+It’s important to test it thoroughly after you receive it, but this is the warranty you get from the manufacturer.

 Consider a refurbished iPhone from the manufacturer or a trusted dealer for substantial savings with the assurance of quality and warranty.
 Just be vigilant during the initial testing period and enjoy your tech-savvy purchase!